pynoor/logs-analysis/README.md

 GROUP BY 1 <br>
 ORDER BY 1;

+## Running the code:

+You're all set!
+All you need to do now is make sure you are in the right directory (the one containing this file) and run the following command from your command line:

+'python3 -i logs-analysis.py'

 ## Concerning Git:

 I've had a lot of trouble trying to push this repo to my remote repo.
 The main problem was that I made a few commits before pushing (or rather attempting to) for the first time and the first commit still included the database file which is too big to upload to Git.